AwsAyyash/AwsAyyash/README.md

 <h1>About Me 📌</h1>

 - 👋 Hi, I’m Aws Ayyash a software engineer.
-I'm always motivated to develop my technical skills.
-- 👨‍💻 I’m interested in Full-Stack development.
+- 👨‍💻 I’m interested in Full-Stack development and always motivated to develop my technical skills.
 - 🎓 I'm fresh computer science graduate with "Distinction" @Birzeit university.
 And a former Erasmus+ exchange studetn @Sapienza university of Rome, Italy in the department of computer and data science.
 - 📫 How to Reach Me aws.ayyash.1@gmail.com
 - 💁‍ I'm currently learning and working with React TypeScript as R&D frontend developer.